Justin Haley (racing driver): Xfinity Series

 In June 2018, Haley made his NASCAR Xfinity Series debut at Iowa Speedway, driving the No. 23 for GMS Racing while filling for Spencer Gallagher.
-He would go on to finish 12th.
+He would go on to finish twelfth.

 Haley drove the No. 24 car at Daytona in July 2018 for GMS Racing, where he unofficially won the race ahead of Kyle Larson and Elliott Sadler.
-However, it was revealed that Haley went below the double yellow line to pass both of the leaders just before the finish line and NASCAR ruled Haley's pass illegal after the race, giving Larson the win, while Haley finished 18th.
+However, it was revealed that Haley went below the double yellow line to pass both of the leaders just before the finish line and NASCAR ruled Haley's pass illegal after the race, giving Larson the win, while Haley finished eighteenth.

 On December 1, 2018, it was announced that Haley signed a multi-year deal to drive the No. 11 full-time for Kaulig Racing in 2019, replacing Ryan Truex.
 He finished second in the 2019 Daytona July race to Kaulig teammate Ross Chastain.
 Haley qualified for the Xfinity playoffs, but was eliminated after the Round of 8.
-He ended the 2019 season 12th in points with 20 top tens.
+He ended the 2019 season twelfth in points with twenty top-tens.

 In June 2020, Haley scored his first Xfinity victory at Talladega Superspeedway after starting on the pole and winning the first stage.
 He became the 32nd driver to win a race in all three NASCAR national series.

 On October 19, 2020, Haley and Kaulig announced a third season together in 2021.
 Haley missed the Dover race in May due to COVID-19 protocols and was replaced by Zane Smith.
 On August 28, 2021, Haley scored his only victory of the 2021 Xfinity season by winning at the July Daytona race for the second year in a row; this time over teammate A. J. Allmendinger by .023 seconds.
+He ended up reaching the Round of 8 and finished the season sixth in points.